powerhousepro69/videoinfox/readme.md

 videoinfox v.1.96

-For xserver - Find video files fast , get info on and play, Also, yt-dlp integration.
+For xserver - Find video files fast , get info on and play.  &nbsp; Also, yt-dlp integration.

 Install : Run the 2 lines below
 ```